-Like people, houses age, and like with people, old electrical wiring can deteriorate and become “worn out”
+Like people, houses age.
+Electrical wiring can become “worn out” – and dangerous

 Old electrical wiring can cause dangerous situations within the walls which cannot be seen.
 For example, the insulation around the wires sometimes wears out due to excessive heat caused by overloaded circuits or household pests, like mice, which can damage this protective outer coating.
 Homeowners should be aware of what the safety concerns are of old wiring in their houses and learn the most common electrical wiring warning signs.
 As a word of caution, homeowners should NEVER perform their own testing or repair of electrical devices or wiring in their homes, and if there is any doubt about a house’s electrical wiring, especially within older homes, it is well worth the investment to have a licensed electrician examine the house’s electrical systems.